In the era of the internet, as we know it today, one of the essential tasks for any business is to monitor competitor websites.

 But imagine if you had hundreds or even thousands of competitors.

 This would quickly become a very time-consuming and practically impossible task.

 That’s where web scraping comes in.

-Web scraping is helpful for various applications, but did you know one can use it to keep track of your business competitors easily?
+It is helpful for various applications but did you know one can use it to keep track of your business competitors easily?